 We have identified One Medical as the leading direct primary care provider given its large member base and long history of operations.
 The direct primary care segment dominates the preventive healthcare industry in terms of funding, accounting for more than half of total funds raised as of June 2021.
 Despite a smaller number of players, both digital therapeutics and chronic care management platforms have also attracted a much larger share of funding compared to passive remote monitoring platforms.
 Noteworthy digital therapeutics and chronic care management platforms include Sharecare, Hinge Health, and Virta Health.

-Oak Street Health is a value-based direct primary care provider for Medicare-eligible patients aged 65 years and above, with a focus on undeserving underserved communities.
-Oak Street generates the majority of its revenue (over 95%) through capitations, whereby Medicare provides a fixed payment per patient per month in advance for its services.
+Oak Street Health is a value-based direct primary care provider for Medicare-eligible patients aged 65 years and above, with a focus on underserved communities.
+Oak Street generates the majority of its revenue (over 95%) through capitations, which is a fixed payment per patient per month, paid in advance by Medicare.
 Oak Street is therefore liable for medical costs in excess of the fixed payment and is able to retain any surplus created if costs are lower.
-The company opened its 100th center in August 2021, up from 54 in March 2020 when the Covid-19 pandemic hit.
-Oak Street Health plans to open an additional 46 to 48 centers for the full year.
-The company also experienced a steady increase in at-risk patients, which stood at 88,500 in June 2021.
+The company opened its 100th center in August 2021, operated 110 clinics across the US.
+Oak Street Health plans to open an additional 129 centers for the full year.
+The company also experienced a steady increase in at-risk patients, which stood at 100,500 in September 2021.

 Direct Primary Care (DPC):